 All the tools of the houses of the past century can be seen, as well as everything that was used for the elaboration of olive oil, the cultivation of the vineyard and the production of wine.

-Discover Mijas pueblo (and the historic centre of Marbella) from Nerja or Torrox
+Visit Mijas pueblo and the historic centre of Marbella from Nerja or Torrox

 If you are on holiday in the towns of Nerja, Torrox or Torre del Mar, you can find an excellent guide, Cipriano.
 He offers a semi-private day trip to Mijas pueblo and the historic centre of Marbella.

 In the link below you will find all information and the possibility to book online: Mijas and Marbella Tour

 What to see after visiting Mijas pueblo ?

 If you enjoyed Mijas pueblo, then I invite you to discover the wonderful Marbella old town, around the Plaza de los Naranjos.
 A little wonder.